-Among the many scientific leaders attending this year’s event was Helge Bastian, Thermo Fisher Scientific’s vice president and general manager of synthetic biology.
-Helge attended as an official delegate to present on Thermo Fisher’s role in a multi-organization collaboration to solve a global food safety challenge: ridding the world’s grain supplies of aflatoxin.
+Among the many scientific leaders attending this year’s event were Helge Bastian, Thermo Fisher Scientific’s vice president and general manager of synthetic biology, and Mary Ann Santos, senior technical sales specialist for synthetic biology.
+Helge and Mary Ann attended as official delegates to present on Thermo Fisher’s role in a multi-organization collaboration to solve a global food safety challenge: ridding the world’s grain supplies of aflatoxin.

 Aflatoxin is a naturally occurring poison released by mold and a serious health concern in developing countries.
 Four and a half billion people are exposed to aflatoxin every day, putting them at risk of developing health conditions such as liver cancer.
 Last October, Mars, the global maker of confectionery, food, drinks and pet care, the University of California, Davis, the University of Washington, Northeastern University, the Partnership for Aflatoxin Control in Africa and Thermo Fisher kicked off a unique collaboration to use a computer game called Foldit to crowdsource new methods to neutralize the poison.